 How often does it happen when you see a recipe, want to jump into the kitchen to bake it, but you realize you don’t have the ingredients?
 Well a good friend of mine pointed out that it would be very helpful and useful if I posted my baking essentials.
 My go to vegan baking ingredients that I use in almost all my sweet treats.

-So without further ado here’s my baking essentials list and 10 recipes you can make
+So without further ado here’s my baking essentials list and 10 recipes you can make with them!

 My Go To Staple Baking Essentials